akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 # Enable the tracking

-For each connection, you can choose whether you want to track it in the [connection dashboard](connection-dashboard.html).
+For each connection, you can choose whether you want to track it in the [Data flows dashboard](connection-dashboard.html).
-To do so, select the `Track in the connection dashboard` checkbox, in the connection setting screen of the connection you want to track.
+To do so, select the `Track this connection in the dashboard` checkbox, in the connection setting screen of the connection you want to track.

 ![Track checkbox](../img/track-checkbox.png)